ICOSLG: Immunodeficiencies

 The research with mutant ICOSLG showed that if the protein was retained in ER/GA, instead of the cell surface in normal case, it diminished B cell costimulation of T cells.
 It led to defect in antibody and memory B cell generation.
-Mutant ICOSLG also impaired migration of lymphocytes and neuthrophils across endothelial cells, which normally express ICOSLG.
+Mutant ICOSLG also impaired migration of lymphocytes and neutrophils across endothelial cells, which normally express ICOSLG.
 These defects contributed with altered adaptive immunity and neutropenia in patient, thus showing ICOSLG deficiency as a cause of combined immunodeficiency.

 Immunotherapy

 The fluctuant balance between co-stimulatory and coinhibitory signals that a T cell receives participates in the initiation, effection, and termination of an immune response.
 Excessive activation and immune reaction of T cells may result in autoimmune diseases and host immune injury.

 ICOSLG delivers a potent co-stimulatory signal to T cells when engaged by ICOS, resulting in T cell activation and proliferation.
 The existence of ICOS/ICOSLG signal in vivo is closely associated with many mouse autoimmune disease models.
 Conversely, the absence of ICOS/ICOSLG signal may be a good way to relieve autoimmune disease.
 In view of its critical function in regulating immunohomeostasis, ICOS signaling has aroused great attention in immunodiagnosis and therapy.

 The ICOS/ICOSLG axis has been shown to promote either antitumor T cell responses (when activated in Th1 and other Teff) or protumor responses when triggered in Tregs.
 Therefore, both agonistic and antagonistic monoclonal antibodies (mAbs) targeting this pathway are being investigated for cancer immunotherapy.
+Stimulation of the ICOS pathway by tumor cell vaccine expressing ICOSLG, in combination with anti-CTLA-4 therapy blockade, led to enhanced antitumor efficacy.
+This combined treatment approach, which integrates ICOS costimulation through ICOSLG and CTLA-4 blockade, effectively alters tumor-associated macrophages (TAMs) towards a phenotype that fights against tumors, showing significant promise for cancer treatment.

 Undoubtedly, the development of more efficient and specific monoclonal antibodies may be important for further disclosure of ICOSLG function.
 Agonistic Abs are currently being administered either alone or in combination with immunotherapy and chemotherapy.